pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 DO NOT TRY IT IF YOU DON'T KNOW WHAT ARE YOU DOING.

-Be sure you are using the last version of the Arduino IDE
+Be sure you are using the last version of the Arduino IDE Read the comments of the sketch before uploading.

 ## Step 1